vqacorruption/vqacorruption/README.md

 - the dataset augmented

 The "Corrupted" row contains corrupted questions.<br />
-The "Verified" row contain the corrupted question verified by the Judge model.<br />
+The "Verified" row contain the corrupted question verified by the Judge model.

 In future, we will release the full datasets processed.